rhysez/willow/README.md

 Willow is a UNIX file tree interpreter and visualiser for your terminal.

 In more understandable language - Willow takes a path to a directory, and then scans your entire file tree at that level, as well as dropping to lower layers of your file tree if you so specify.
+It tells you exactly how many files and directories it found, and prints a tree-like representation of your file tree.

-This allows you to get a fast visual of your file tree at multiple layers without needing to run `ls` in multiple different directories.
+This allows you to get a fast visual of your file tree at multiple layers without needing to run `ls` in multiple different locations.

 This program was inspired by the linux CLI tool 'tree'.